cryptogov/survey/survey.md

-# Wharton Network Governance Disclosure Questionnaire
+# Blockchain Governance Assessment Questionnaire
+_This document was developed by a group of experts convened by the Wharton Cryptogovernance Workshop.
+It seeks to provide a common framework for blockchain networks, applications, and consortia.

 1. Respondent(s)
+    1. Your name and contact information (optional)?
-    1. Which network are you providing answers for in this questionnaire?
+    1. Which project, network, platform, or consortium are you providing answers for?
+(The term “project” is used generically in the rest of this document.)
-    1. Name of respondent(s)?
-(Legal names, pseudonyms, usernames, etc. are all valid responses)
-    1. What is your role in the network?
+    1. What is your role (or the role of your organization) in the project, if any?

-1. Background
+1. Project Description
-    1. How do you define the purpose, goals, or scope of the network?
+    1. What are the purposes, goals, or scope of the project?
-    1. What do you consider success for the network?
+    1. What do you consider success for the project?
 Do you have metrics to measure success?
 If so, what are they?
-    1. What, if any, are the coordinating entities associated with this network, and what are their functions?
-(E.g. foundation, development corporation, DAO, etc.)
+    1. What, if any, are the coordinating entities, and what are their functions?
+(For example, a foundation, consortium, software development corporation, DAO, etc.)
-    1. Are network participants identified (i.e. keypair associated with accounts or UTXOs, wallet number, government ID, etc.)?
-If so, how?
+    1. How are participants and users of the project identified?
+(For example, by public/private cryptographic keypair, wallet number, government ID, etc.) Are there restrictions on who can participate?
+If so, how are they implemented?

 1. Stakeholder Groups
     1. Are there currently groups without whom the project collapses? (e.g. the group of core developers pre-launch; the group of funders) - if so, describe them.
     1. Does the network’s dry code (coded/machine-executable) recognize or delineate different groups?
 If so, how and who?